 Kentucky Wesleyan College is a private, religious school in a suburban setting in Owensboro, KY.
 Kentucky Wesleyan College was founded in 1858 and enrolls 785 undergrads and no graduate students.
 Kentucky Wesleyan College provides on-campus housing for up to 520 students.
-Most students live in off campus housing.
+The majority of students live on campus, and first year-students are required to live in campus housing.

 Interested in journalism or communications?
 Kentucky Wesleyan College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Interested in Greek life?
 Kentucky Wesleyan College has fraternities and sororities.